u8sand/easier-abstract-leveldown/README.md

   - `expose` now takes a factory function
     - `Cls` -> `() => new Cls()`

+## Major additions
+- `^1.2.0`: LevelUpEasier lets you treat a LevelUp as an EasierLevelDOWN
+- `^1.1.0`: LevelDOWNEasier lets you treat a LevelDOWN as an EasierLevelDOWN

 ## Discussion
 Things are made as straightforward as possible, anything non-integral can be ommitted and will be taken care of.
 - batch operations automatically get mapped to just calling each operation in a loop